Jawaharlal Nehru: Death

 Nehru's health began declining steadily in 1962.
-In the spring of 1962, he was affected with viral infection over which he spent most of April in bed.
+In the spring of 1962, he was affected with a viral infection over which he spent most of April in bed.
 In the next year, through 1963, he spent months recuperating in Kashmir.
 Some writers attribute this dramatic decline to his surprise and chagrin over the Sino-Indian War, which he perceived as a betrayal of trust.
 Upon his return from Dehradun on 26 May 1964, he was feeling quite comfortable and went to bed at about 23:30 as usual.
 He had a restful night until about 06:30.
 Soon after he returned from the bathroom, Nehru complained of pain in the back.
-He spoke to the doctors who attended on him for a brief while, and almost immediately he collapsed.
+He spoke to the doctors who attended to him for a brief while, and almost immediately he collapsed.
 He remained unconscious until he died at 13:44.
 His death was announced in the Lok Sabha at 14:00 local time on 27 May 1964; the cause of death was believed to be a heart attack.
 Draped in the Indian national Tri-colour flag, the body of Jawaharlal Nehru was placed for public viewing.
 "Raghupati Raghava Rajaram" was chanted as the body was placed on the platform.
 On 28 May, Nehru was cremated in accordance with Hindu rites at the Shantivan on the banks of the Yamuna, witnessed by 1.5 million mourners who had flocked into the streets of Delhi and the cremation grounds.